eventidesun/Matangi/README.md

 # Matangi
-An online magazine that explores world issues
+An online magazine that explores world issues ...in progress